litestar-org/litestar/docs/usage/middleware/creating-middleware.rst

 ----------------------------------------

 Litestar offers a simple way to pass positional arguments (``*args``) and key-word arguments (``**kwargs``) to middleware using the :class:`DefineMiddleware <litestar.middleware.base.DefineMiddleware>` class.
-Let's extend the factory function used in the examples above to take some args and kwargs and then use ``DefineMiddleware`` to pass these values to our middleware:
+Let us extend the factory function used in the examples above to take some args and kwargs and then use ``DefineMiddleware`` to pass these values to our middleware: